Legislation Supports Continuing Effort to Combat Child Hunger

 “Children of all ages and backgrounds must be able to eat healthy meals that fuel them for their day,” said Timberlake (D-Essex, Passaic).
 “The child that comes to school nourished and well fed is proven to be a better, more attentive learner.
 By prioritizing access to meals in school and finding more equitable ways to manage lunch debt, we help remove obstacles to equal opportunity and break down barriers imposed by social and economic differences among students.”

-The four measures now go to the Assembly Speaker for further review.
+The bill now heads to the Senate for further consideration.